data-integrations/nlp/nlp-directives/doc/nlp-classify-text.md

 # nlp-classify-text

 Classifies the input documents into a large set of categories.
-The categories are structured hierarchical, e.g. the Category “Hobbies & Leisure” has several sub-categories, one of which would be “Hobbies & Leisure/Outdoors” which itself has sub-categories like “Hobbies & Leisure/Outdoors/Fishing.”
+The categories are structured hierarchical, e.g. the Category "Hobbies & Leisure" has several sub-categories, one of which would be "Hobbies & Leisure/Outdoors" which itself has sub-categories like "Hobbies & Leisure/Outdoors/Fishing."
 ## Syntax
 ```
 nlp-classify-text <source-column> <destination-column> [authentication-file] [<encoding>] [<language>]```